EsriCanada/TechTrek_Idol_2014/NT2_CBCNewsFeedMap/README.md

 ##Why our app is Cool:
 ####This simple application demonstrates the power of the ArcGIS Platform and how GIS is for everyone.
 Plotting world events onto a map can give a better perspective into our world and how it functions.
-If you ever read a news story and ever wondered exactly where the story occurred or where the story originated in relation to a surrounding area that may be important to you, this app was built for you!
+If you ever read a news story and wondered exactly where the story occurred or where the story originated in relation to a surrounding area that may be important to you, then this app was built especially for you!

 ----
 ## Changelog